 Strange symbols like “?” or “#” can appear during scanned PDF conversions.
 These confuse formulas and ruin the sheet layout.
 Use Excel’s “Find and Replace” to delete or correct them.
 Cleaning out unwanted symbols gives you a tidy file that’s easier to use for summaries, charts, or sharing.

-Knowing how to convert bank statement to Excel gives you more than just a file—it gives you control.
+Knowing how to convert bank statement to Excel online gives you more than just a file—it gives you control.
 You can organize spending, fix messy data, and use your bank records with purpose.

 The key isn’t just conversion.
 It’s using the right tool, cleaning the layout, and applying your data wisely.
 So instead of scrolling through static PDFs, start managing your money in a smarter way.